 Sources: U.S. Census Bureau and U.S. Bureau of Labor Statistics, Current Population Survey (IPUMS); U.S. Department of Labor, O*NET.

 Notes: The underemployment rate is defined as the share of graduates working in jobs that typically do not require a college degree.
 A job is classified as a college job if 50 percent or more of the people working in that job indicate that at least a bachelor’s degree is necessary; otherwise, the job is classified as a non-college job.
-Rates are calculated as a twelve-month moving average.
+Rates are seasonally adjusted and smoothed with a three-month moving average.
 College graduates are those aged 22 to 65 with a bachelor's degree or higher; recent college graduates are those aged 22 to 27 with a bachelor's degree or higher.
 All figures exclude those currently enrolled in school.
 Shaded areas indicate periods designated recessions by the National Bureau of Economic Research.

 Click on the labels in the chart legend to show and hide trend lines in the display.